adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/b deploying to internet.md

 ### Frontend production build

--  We have been runinng React in _development mode_
+-  We have been running React in _development mode_
    -  App gives clear error logs, renders code immediately to browser, and so on
 -  When app is deployed, need to create a production build
-   -  Version of app is optomized for production
+   -  Version of app is optimized for production
 -  Production build for Vite apps done with `npm run build`
    -  Run in frontend of notes app from part 2
 -  A _dist_ directory is created
-   -  Contains _index.html_ file of our app and _assests_ directory
+   -  Contains _index.html_ file of our app and _assets_ directory
    -  Minified versions of our app's JS code will be in _dist_ directory
    -  Minified code is not readable
--

 ### Serving static files from the backend